dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 ---

-So what makes Linux so special that Docker EEngine can only run on that operating system at this time.
+So what makes Linux so special that Docker Engine can only run on that operating system natively at this time?

+Well, there are couple of reasons for that.

+Some of you may know that Docker is a containerization technology.
+In other words it means that your Dockerized applications also known as containers are running in isolation from other processes on the same machine.

+The difference between a container and virtual machine is that

 The next option is to use execution drivers that Docker natively makes use